King Shaka International Airport: Passenger terminal

 The terminal does not have a public viewing deck, which has attracted public criticism.
 There are, however, vantage points on the elevated departures drop-off-road, as well as elsewhere in the airport precinct.
-The International Terminal is located to the left of the airport and has two A380-800 docking bays in which four A330s can be parked.
+The International Terminal is located to the left of the airport and has two A380-800 docking bays in which four A320 family aircraft can be parked.

 Cargo terminal

 A view of the cargo terminal from the main access road leading to it, showing bays for goods vehicles and the reception area.

 The cargo terminal is located to the north of the passenger terminal and is in the approximate centre of the airport precinct.
 The cargo terminal has an initial size of 15000 m2 and an initial capacity of 150000 MT of cargo per year.
 A long-term expansion could see the cargo terminal expand to a size of 100000 m2 and a capacity of 1000000 MT of cargo per year.
 In August 2009, Worldwide Flight Services was given a five-year contract to operate the cargo terminal.

 The cargo terminal forms one component of the Dube Trade Port's Trade Zone Precinct, which is, additionally, home to trade and logistics warehousing as well as cargo and light industry activities that require quick access to air cargo services, and covers an area of 36 ha.
 In February 2013, Shree Property Holdings agreed to build a 60000 m2 facility in the Dube Trade Zone and an additional 15000 m2 facility.
 Samsung is to build a TV Production Plant at The Dube Trade Port by the end of 2014; the estimated cost over three years will be $20 million, thus increasing the production from 500 000 flat screens to 1 million.

 One of the objectives of the cargo terminal is to recapture local air freight traffic from JNB.
 It is estimated that KwaZulu-Natal produces approximately 25000 MT of air cargo a year, which is currently transported by road to Johannesburg.
 The airport also has the advantage of sea level operation as opposed to Johannesburg's high altitude and is also near the Port of Durban, the busiest seaport in the Southern Hemisphere.
 The cargo terminal will initially have two Code F stands (capable of accommodating large aircraft, like the freighter variants of the Boeing 747-8), which can be expanded to ten stands in the long term.